restatedev/examples/patterns-use-cases/async-signals-payment/async-signals-payment-typescript/README.md

 This example combines both paths in a single function that reliably waits for both paths, if needed, thus giving you a single long-running synchronous function.
-This is useful, for example, when payment is processes completely asynchronously, like durin periodic charging of a subscription.
+This is useful, for example, when the payment is processed completely asynchronously, like during periodic charging of a subscription.

 And because we have a durable execution system that suspends and resumes state and promises, we can actually combine this into a single reliably promise/async-function.

 ### Running the Example